Coalition cracks: NZ First v Greens - James Shaw fires back at Winston Peters' attacks

 He added: "Their organisational culture is chaotic."

-Shaw is further responding to Peters on NewstalK ZB's Mike Hosking Breakfast this morning.
+Shaw told Hosking this morning that NZ First could have expressed its opposition to policies and issues - such as the rebate for electric vehicles - much earlier, saving public servants' time and taxpayer money.
+"They basically killed it off at the last minute after the public service wasted two years of effort.
+That's a familiar pattern."

-Listen live to Newstalk ZB: James Shaw at 7.05am
+Listen live to Newstalk ZB

+Shaw said he was proud of what the Coalition had achieved in the past three years.

+He did not think NZ First would be back in Parliament, based on current numbers, but the Greens would work with them again "if that's what it takes".

-Peters said the Greens and Labour in power together without NZ First as an "insurance policy" would mean more tax for New Zealanders, Peters suggested.
+Peters said the Greens and Labour in power together without NZ First as an "insurance policy" would mean more tax for New Zealanders.

 "They say they want to get close to you: they're right.
 [It's] so they can put their hand down the side of your body, and into your wallet."